 U.S. Military Academy Cadet

 Following in the footsteps of his friend, Wood received an appointment to West Point the next year.
-Wood entered the Academy on July 1, 1841 and graduated on July 1, 1845, ranking fifth in his class of forty-two cadets.
+Wood entered the Academy on July 1, 1841, and graduated on July 1, 1845, ranking fifth in his class of forty-two cadets.
 During his first year at West Point, Wood roomed with future Lieutenant General of the Army and President of the United States Ulysses S. Grant.
-Other prominent members of the class of 1845 included future Union generals William F. Smith, Fitz-John Porter, and Gordon Granger, and Confederate General Edmund K. Smith.
+Other prominent members of the class of 1845 included future Union generals William F. Smith, Fitz John Porter, and Gordon Granger, and Confederate General Edmund Kirby Smith.

 U.S. Army Officer